buildingSMART/validate/docs/dev/gherkin_deep_dive.md

 This tag indicates the version of the `.feature` file.
 The version number gets incremented whenever meaningful changes are made to the rule after its release.
+A 'meaningul' change is one that could result in different outcomes for the same IFC model.

+Minor changes such as fixing typos or adding control characters to a step implementation are not considered a 'meaningful' change as they do not affect the end results of the validation process.

 ### `@no-activation`